bkidwell/music-stream-vote/README.txt

 == To do ==

 * Create WordPress display code for widgets or shortcodes to display vote/play tallies.
-* Cleanup data model
-* Implement WordPress code to create/update data model in database
-* Code cleanup
-  * Break up modules/musicstreamvote.php into more than one class
 * Documentation: requirements, install, screenshots
 * Implement new voting era time: stats are counted only for events after a chosen time
 * Implement historical stats query